ENTA Iron Condor Strategy

 ENTA (Enanta Pharmaceuticals, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Enanta Pharmaceuticals, Inc., a biotechnology company, discovers and develops small molecule drugs for the treatment of viral infections and liver diseases.
-Its research and development disease targets include respiratory syncytial virus, SARS-CoV-2, human metapneumovirus, and hepatitis B virus.
-The company has a collaborative development and license agreement with Abbott Laboratories to identify, develop, and commercialize HCV NS3 and NS3/4A protease inhibitor compounds, including paritaprevir and glecaprevir for the treatment of chronic hepatitis C virus.
-Enanta Pharmaceuticals, Inc. was founded in 1995 and is headquartered in Watertown, Massachusetts.
+Enanta Pharmaceuticals, Inc. is a biotechnology firm dedicated to discovering and advancing small molecule therapies designed to combat a range of viral infections and various liver conditions.
+Its research and development efforts are primarily focused on addressing pathogens such as respiratory syncytial virus (RSV), SARS-CoV-2, human metapneumovirus (hMPV), and the hepatitis B virus (HBV).
+The company also holds a strategic partnership and licensing agreement with Abbott Laboratories.
+This collaboration involves the joint identification, development, and market introduction of specific HCV NS3 and NS3/4A protease inhibitor compounds, including known agents like paritaprevir and glecaprevir, which are utilized in the management of chronic hepatitis C virus.
+Founded in 1995, Enanta Pharmaceuticals, Inc. operates from its principal office located in Watertown, Massachusetts.

 What is a iron condor on ENTA?